wenqinYe/fluid-sim/README.md

 ## Running the simulation

-First run the following commands to create a build director and to create the required makefile.
+Run the following commands to create a build directory and to also create the makefile for building the simulation.

     mkdir build
     cd build